 Given the mechanistic framework of functional traits, we can use them to predict compositional outcomes of increasing fire severity.
 It is expected that high-severity disturbance will increase the abundance of ruderal species (Grime 1977), which are characterized by rapid growth, short life span, and high reproductive output.
 Ruderal species often possess resource-acquisitive traits such as high specific leaf area (SLA) and low seed mass (Westoby, 1998; Wright et al., 2004), which enable rapid exploitation of post-fire resources, e.g., high light.
 Resprouting ability is another highly adaptive trait common in fire-adapted ecosystems, typically providing a competitive advantage in low- and moderate-severity fire regimes (Falk et al., 2022).
 However, the intense soil heating associated with higher severity fires can damage basal buds and root crowns, limiting the survival of resprouters (Clarke et al. 2013).
 As a result, only the most deeply rooted species, such as shrubs (Minor et al. 2017, Coop 2022), may retain the ability to resprout following high-severity fire.
 Additionally, plant height, a trait linked to competitive ability in Westoby’s (1998) leaf-height-seed (LHS) framework, also varies with fire severity.
 Plant height is expected to increase following fire because it is anticipated that disturbance will initiate competition for released resources (Grime 1977).
-In contrast, high-severity fire often resets competitive dynamics, favoring shorter, faster-colonizing species over taller, slower-growing competitors.
+In contrast, high-severity fire often resets competitive dynamics, favoring rapidly colonizing ruderals over taller competitors.

 Understanding post-fire vegetation dynamics is essential not only for ecological theory, but also for informing land management decisions and restoration efforts.
 As wildfires across the western U.S. grow more severe, predicting how plant communities will reorganize can guide actions to conserve biodiversity, maintain ecosystem services, and reduce undesirable state shifts.
 Here, we use understory plant community data collected five years after a mixed-severity fire in a ponderosa pine ecosystem to examine how fire severity influences community composition and to investigate whether these changes in composition can be explained by community functional traits.
 We predict that: